mhd-fettah/laravel-flow-starter/README.md

 **Ready to use**
 - Auth Scaffolding : complete authentication system using Bootstrap 5.
 This includes views for user login, registration, password reset, email confirmation, and user dashboard, all styled using Bootstrap 5.
+- Auto language switcher : detect the user browser language and switch the language for first time according to it for best user experience .

 ## How to Use